Trump says China is targeting U.S. farmers, being 'vicious'

 On Tuesday, the Trump administration said it will use a Great Depression-era program to pay up to $12 billion to help U.S. farmers weather the growing trade war.

+“100% correct. #China plays hardball & this is the first time someone gives it back to them.
+For them this isn’t about just trade, they seek economic dominance at our expense.
+We are running out of time to get some balance.
+It’s now or never.
+We need hang tough & together on China,” he wrote.

-Reporting by Doina Chiacu; Editing by Franklin Paul and Jeffrey Benkoe
+Reporting by Doina Chiacu and Susan Heavey; Editing by Franklin Paul and Jeffrey Benkoe